williamswalsh/card_game/README.txt

 Playable Card:
 ===============
-+ Card that is higher in rank than last card placed in the face up deck
++ A Card that is higher in rank than the last played card in the face up deck
-+ OR if the card is a magic card which can be played also.
++ OR if the card is a magic card which is playable depending on the card below.

 Cards:
 ======